-- Students in the Creative Writing Academic Certificate should take ENGL 205 in the second semester, ENGL 280, 281, 282, or 283 in the third semester, and ENGL 280, 281, 282, or 283 in the fourth semester. - Students are required to take two survey courses: one in the second semester and one in the third semester - Students who wish to study a world language or who plan to transfer to an institution that requires a world language are advised to take two semesters of a world language as their humanities electives. - Students enrolled in Creative Writing Certificate must take ENGL 285: Portfolio Development.
+- â€ Students who wish to study a world language or who plan to transfer to an institution that requires a world language are advised to take at least two semesters of a world language as electives. - âEi Students enrolled in Creative Writing Certificate must take ENGL 285: Portfolio Development.
 ENGL 285 is only open to students enrolled in the Creative Writing Certificate.
-Other students choose a General Elective based on area of interest and transfer institution selected in consultation with an advisor.
+Other students choose a General Elective based on area of interest and transfer institution, selected in consultation with an advisor.

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under ElectronicForms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
-A more detailed explanation of the CollegeÕs general education requirements is also available.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.